How to celebrate New Year's Eve in Germany like a local

 6. Let off some fireworks

 No one does fireworks like the Germans on Silvester.
-Traditionally, the loud bangs and bright lights were believed to scare away evil spirits, but nowadays it’s just a good excuse for just about anybody to try their hand at pyrotechnics - although this year Germany has imposed a ban on the sale of fireworks around New Year's Eve.
+Traditionally, the loud bangs and bright lights were believed to scare away evil spirits, but nowadays it’s just a good excuse for just about anybody to try their hand at pyrotechnics - although the consensus in Germany around this tradition seems to be changing quickly.
+2020 and 2021 both saw fireworks bans in some federal states, and regulations may be introduced this year too.
 Check with your local authority to make sure you stay inside the rules.

 7. Wish people “einen guten Rutsch”